-(In millions) September 30, 2023 December 31, 2022

-Cash and cash equivalents \$ 401 \$ 430

-Funds deposited by counterparties 263 1,708

-Restricted cash 11 40

-Cash and cash equivalents, funds deposited by counterparties and restricted cash shown in the statement of cash flows \$ 675 \$ 2,178
+(In millions) (In millions) September December March 31, 2024 December 31, 2023 30, 2023 31, 2022 Cash and cash equivalents Cash and cash equivalents \$ 401 \$ 430 Funds deposited by counterparties Funds deposited by counterparties 263 1,708 Restricted cash Restricted cash 11 40 Cash and cash equivalents, funds deposited by counterparties and restricted cash shown in the statement of cash flows Cash and cash equivalents, funds deposited by counterparties and restricted cash shown in the statement of cash flows \$ 675 \$ 2,178

 Funds deposited by counterparties consist of cash held by the Company as a result of collateral posting obligations from its counterparties related to NRG's hedging program.

-The decrease in funds deposited by counterparties is driven by the significant decrease in forward positions as a result of decreases in natural gas and power prices compared to December 31, 2022.
+The decrease in funds deposited by counterparties is driven by the significant decrease in forward positions as a result of decreases in natural gas and power prices compared to

+December 31, 2022.
 Though some amounts are segregated into separate accounts, not all funds are contractually restricted.
 Based on the Company's intention, these funds are not available for the payment of general corporate obligations; however, they are available for liquidity management.
 Depending on market fluctuations and the settlement of the underlying contracts, the Company will refund this collateral to the counterparties pursuant to the terms and conditions of the underlying trades.
 Since collateral requirements fluctuate daily and the Company cannot predict if any collateral will be held for more than twelve months, the funds deposited by counterparties are classified as a current asset on the Company's balance sheet, with an offsetting liability for this cash collateral received within current liabilities.